Khushbusaifi012/E-commerce_store/README.md

 # 6. Run the development server
 python manage.py runserver

-Then open your browser and go to:
+Then open your browser and go to :
 👉 http://127.0.0.1:8000/

 🛡️ Admin Panel Access
-After running the server:
+After running the server :
 http://127.0.0.1:8000/admin/,
 Login using the superuser credentials you created.Like Username and password.